 Get a credit line increase without adding more security deposit.
 If your payment and credit history improve in the future, you may qualify for this.

 Capital One is FDIC insured, which means that if the bank declares bankruptcy, you can still get back the money that you put as a deposit as that is insured by the US government.

-22.9% variable APR for purchases is quite low for a secured credit card.
+26.99% variable APR may seem high, but it's actually quite low for a secured credit card.

 24/7 access to manage your account online, by phone or with the mobile app.

 Our Least Favorite Things About Capital One® Secured Mastercard®

 Security deposit does not earn interest.
 Like many other secured cards, your deposit doesn't earn any interest.